-Solicitation is prohibited in the Residence Halls and Walking Sticks.
-Solicitation includes contact to distribute advertising or other materials, seek funds, services, support, memberships, or attempt to sell goods or services.
-Any solicitation in the Residence Halls and Walking Sticks should be reported to a professional staff member.
+Solicitation is prohibited in the Residence Halls and University Village at Walking Sticks.
+Solicitation includes contact for the purpose of distributing advertising or other materials, seeking funds, services, support, memberships, or attempting to sell goods or services.
+Any solicitation in the Residence Halls and University Village at Walking Sticks should be reported to a professional staff member.